 Projections of the impacts of climate change are complex and depend on many factors that are outside the City's control.
 The various scientific studies that forecast the amount and timing of the adverse impacts of global climate change are based on assumptions contained in such studies, but actual events may vary materially.
 Also, the scientific understanding of climate change and its effects continues to evolve.
-Accordingly, the City cannot predict the timing or precise magnitude of adverse economic effects resulting from climate change, including, without limitation, material adverse impacts on the business operations or the financial condition of the City and the local economy during the term of the 2025A Bonds.
-While the impacts of climate change may be mitigated by the City's past and future investment in adaptation strategies, the City can give no assurance about the net effects of those strategies and whether the City will be required to take additional adaptive mitigation measures.
-For more information regarding the City's sustainability initiatives, see "APPENDIX A - THE CITY OF SAN JOSE: FINANCIAL, DEMOGRAPHIC AND ECONOMIC INFORMATION - BUDGET AND FINANCIAL INFORMATION - Capital Improvement Program - Sustainability Initiatives."
+Accordingly, the City cannot predict the timing or precise magnitude of adverse economic effects resulting from climate change, including, without limitation, material adverse impacts on the business operations or the financial condition of the City and the local economy during the term of the Bonds.
+While the impacts of climate change may be mitigated by the City's past and future investment in adaptation strategies, the City can give no assurance about the net effects of those strategies and whether the City's sustainability initiatives, see "APPENDIX A - THE CITY OF SAN JOSE: FINANCIAL, DEMOGRAPHIC AND ECONOMIC INFORMATION - BUDGET AND FINANCIAL INFORMATION - Capital Improvement Program - Sustainability Initiatives."